-Data appearing at the device input terminals is compressed into a 16-bit parallel signature in the shift-register elements of the BSCs on each rising edge of TCK.
-This data is then updated in the shadow latches of the input BSCs and applied to the inputs of the normal on-chip logic.
-Data in the shadow latches of the output BSCs remains constant and is applied to the device outputs.
-Figure 6 shows the 16-bit linear-feedback shift-register algorithm through which the signature is generated.
+Data appearing at the selected device input pins is compressed into a 16-bit parallel signature in the shift-register elements of the selected BSCs on each rising edge of TCK.
+This data is updated in the shadow latches of the selected input BSCs and applied to the inputs of the normal on-chip logic.
+Data in the shadow latches of the selected output BSCs remains constant and is applied to the device outputs.
+Figures 6 and 7 show the 16-bit linear-feedback shift-register algorithms through which the signature is generated.
 An initial seed value should be scanned into the BSR before performing this operation.

 Figure 6.
-16-Bit PSA Configuration
+16-Bit PSA Configuration (OEA = 0, OEB = 1)